-Paul Young, co-founder and chief executive of Kilkenny-based Cartoon Saloon.
+Paul Young is a co-founder and the chief executive of Kilkenny-based Cartoon Saloon, a twice Academy Award and Bafta-nominated animation film studio.

 Young produced the Oscar- nominated animated feature films Song of the Sea and The Secret of Kells.